lemerchand/lemerchand/README.md

 		- Entering an invalid note range isn't error-handled
 		- Inclusive select only works with velocity
-		- Delete and Time selection are not yet implemented
+		- Delete button is dumb and should be something else
-		- Works based off active take and not the current midi window
 		- My code is messy

 **Some things I want to add:**

 		- The ability to store user-defined beat presets in a file
-		- The ability to select notes only in time-selection, or already selected
+		- Inclusive selection
 		- Pitch presets based on scales
 		- Info on selected notes displayed (eg., how many notes were selected)